 As most people are unfamiliar with the legalities surrounding divorce, our lawyers can help you create and execute a plan to effectively manage the difficulties that come with ending a marriage.
-Some of these difficulties are transitioning to one income, potentially sharing parental responsibilities and dividing property accumulated during your marriage.
+Some of these difficulties are transitioning to one income, potentially sharing parental responsibilities, and dividing property accumulated during your marriage.
 We will take the time to listen to your concerns and guide you through every aspect of your case.

 For women and mothers in the Chicago area, it is important to understand how the law in our state defines divorce.
-The Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/) governs divorce, proceedings, including issues such as property division and spousal maintenance.
+The Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/) governs divorce proceedings, including issues such as property division and spousal maintenance.
 In Illinois, divorce is known legally as the “dissolution of marriage.”
 When there is a dissolution of marriage, an Illinois court can divide the marital property of a couple, and it can also make the decision to award spousal support if it is considered appropriate.

-Up until recently, the law stipulated a number of “grounds for divorce.”
+Years ago, the law stipulated a number of “grounds for divorce.”
 Indeed, under Illinois divorce law, there were a number of grounds for divorce, including but not limited to:

-With the elimination of grounds for divorce, couples seeking to file for divorce only can cite irreconcilable differences, resulting in a no-fault divorce.
+With the elimination of grounds for divorce, couples seeking to file for divorce can only cite irreconcilable differences, resulting in a no-fault divorce.
 Part IV of the Illinois Marriage and Dissolution of Marriage Act defines irreconcilable differences as those that “have caused the irretrievable breakdown of the marriage and the court determines that efforts at reconciliation have failed or that future attempts at reconciliation would be impracticable and not in the best interests of the family.”

 It is important to mention that eliminating grounds for divorce has no bearing on spousal maintenance.
 However, the duration of spousal maintenance is related to the time between the date of marriage and the date of filing for divorce under current Illinois law.

-With changes to the divorce law in Illinois, you might be wondering if the residency requirements are the same.
 To be eligible for divorce, the following must be true:

-At the Women’s Divorce & Family Law Group, our experienced Chicago divorce lawyers are committed to protecting women’s and mother’s rights throughout the Chicago area, and we can answer your questions today.
+At the Women’s Divorce & Family Law Group, our experienced Chicago divorce lawyers are committed to protecting women’s and mothers’ rights throughout the Chicago area, and we can answer your questions today.
 Contact us to learn more about filing for divorce and seeking spousal maintenance.